markurquhart/craft-personal-website/README.md

 ## Features

 ### Content Types
-- **Creative Projects** - Showcase photography, web development, and graphic design work with type-specific metadata
+- **Photography** - Photo albums with hierarchical structure
+  - Albums (parent entries) with featured images, locations, and dates
-  - Photography projects with EXIF data (camera, lens, ISO, aperture, shutter speed)
+  - Individual photos (child entries) with detailed EXIF data (camera, lens, ISO, aperture, shutter speed)
+  - Albums can be related to blog posts and travel entries
+- **Creative Projects** - Showcase web development, graphic design, and other creative work
   - Website projects with technology stack and live URLs
   - Graphic design projects with tools and software used
+  - Other creative projects
 - **Thoughts (Blog)** - Personal blog with categories and related content
 - **Travels** - Travel journal with destinations, dates, photo galleries, and trip types
 - **Static Pages** - Home, About, and Contact pages